wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

    ### Swap Command and Control

-   PROTIP: Some switch the control and command keys on the left side so that they can get to all such keys using thumbs.
+   PROTIP: Some who are used to Windows and need to go back and forth prefer to switch the Mac's control and command keys in order to get to all such keys using thumbs.
    This would also allow you to press two keys at once by pressing between the keys, thus able to perform most combinations using your hands.